Rhinoplasty 101: Everything You Need to Know about the Dorsal Hump

 Non-Surgical Rhinoplasty or the Liquid Nose Job for the Dorsal Hump

 Surgery isn’t the only solution to the dorsal hump.
 Dermal fillers injected above and below the dorsal hump can reduce its pronounced appearance as well.
-This technique, called non-surgical rhinoplasty or the liquid nose job, involves the injection of small amounts of filler into the nose to fill in gaps, round points and more.
+This technique, called non-surgical rhinoplasty or liquid rhinoplasty, involves the injection of small amounts of filler into the nose to fill in gaps, round points and more.
 Numbing agents make any pain insignificant.
 Recovery is short and uncomplicated.
-Still, dermal fillers are a temporary solution, requiring regular maintenance (injections every few months.)
+Still, dermal fillers are a temporary solution, requiring regular maintenance (injections every 6—12 months.)

 Those with small dorsal humps often begin with the liquid nose job to see how these treatments change their appearance and people’s responses to them.
 Patients unhappy with the results can get them reversed immediately with injections that dissolve the fillers, a safe and simple procedure.